 When granted a sponsorship licence, employers are given access to the sponsor management system (SMS) which enables them to issue CoS to migrant workers.

 There are two categories of certificates of sponsorship (CoS) within Tier 2 and each requires a different issuing process:

 - An unrestricted CoS is used for individuals who are already working for you under Tier 2 who need to extend their stay to continue working for you and for individuals you recruit who are already in the UK and who are allowed to switch to Tier 2.

 - A restricted CoS is used for individuals who are applying from overseas as new entrants into the country.

-Download Immigration and the Tier 2 recruitment process - a quick guide which sets out the recruitment process that an employer should follow to meet the UK Visas and Immigration (UKVI) requirements to sponsor migrants under Tier 2 (General) for occupations not on the shortage occupation list.
+Download our Immigration and the Tier 2 recruitment process - a quick guide which sets out the recruitment process that an employer should follow to meet the UK Visas and Immigration requirements to sponsor migrants under Tier 2 (General).

 Unrestricted certificates of sponsorship (CoS)

 Each licensed employer should have their annual allocation of unrestricted CoS loaded onto their SMS account on 6 April each year.
 If this has not taken place, or more certificates are required throughout the year, employers will need to request these through their SMS account.

 As of 6 July 2018, certificates of sponsorship for doctors and nurses fall into the unrestricted category.
 This is a temporary change until further notice.
 Employers may need to increase the number of certificates they require for the year due to this change and can do so via their SMS account.